Van security: how to keep your van and tools safe

 Electronic locks and digital fobs are convenient, but a slam lock on your van door adds a physical barrier to entry, that only you have the key for.

 Even if you don't have a full CCTV or alarm system, some handy stickers placed on the outside of the van may be enough to scare away opportunistic thieves.

 An increasingly popular and high-tech way to boost van security is to invest in a vehicle GPS tracking system.

-Trackers are available from as little as £20 - £40, but the benefits will be more certain if the tracker itself and the person who installs it have been approved by Thatcham.
+Trackers are available from as little as £20 to £40, but the benefits will be more certain if the tracker and the person who installs it have been approved by Thatcham.

 More traditional methods of improving van security include installing heavier duty van locks.

 The most common modifications are deadlocks, which are used independently of the van's existing locking mechanism and offer protection from brute force attacks.